Shubham189/ChunML.github.io/_posts/2016-11-14-Creating-Text-Generator-Using-Recurrent-Neural-Network.md

 ### Implementation

 As I mentioned earlier in this post, there are quite a lot of excellent posts on how Recurrent Neural Networks work, and those guys also included the implementations for demonstration.
-Actually, bcause they wrote code for teaching purpose, reading the codes does help understanding the tutorials a lot.
+Actually, because they wrote code for teaching purpose, reading the codes does help understanding the tutorials a lot.
 But I must say that it may hurt, especially if you don't have any experience in Theano or Torch (Denny wrote his code in Theano and Andrej used Torch).
 I want to make it easy for you, so I will show you how to implement RNN using Keras, an excellent work from François Chollet, which I had a chance to introduced to you in my previous posts.

 If you don't have Keras installed on your machine, just give the link below a click.
 The installation only takes 20 minutes (max):